-Equiton Partners, as the Asset Manager, will receive a financing fee of up to 1% of the outstanding principal amount of a first priority mortgage, up to 1.5% of the outstanding principal amount of any second mortgage or a line of credit and 1.5% of the principal amount of the Equiton Loans.
-Equiton Partners is a Related Party of the Issuer.
-See "Asset Management Agreement - Asset Manager Fees" and "Relationship Between the Issuer, the Agent, and Other Related Parties".
+Equiton Partners, as the Asset Manager, receives a financing fee of up to 1% of the outstanding principal amount of a first priority mortgage, up to 1.5% of the outstanding principal amount of any second mortgage or a line of credit and 1.5% of the principal amount of the Equiton Loans.
+Equiton Partners is a Related Party of the Trust.
+See "Asset Management Agreement - Asset Manager Fees" and "Relationship Between the Trust, the Equiton Agent, and Other Related Parties".